rainypixels/Codextended/README.md

     </a>
 </p>

+**Digest Note**

+> We forked this version of Codextended from a pull request that added support for nested encoding.
+Additionally, we added support for optional nested encoding.

 Welcome to **Codextended** — a suite of extensions that aims to make Swift’s `Codable` API easier to use by giving it type inference-powered capabilities and conveniences.
 It’s not a wrapper, nor is it a brand new framework, instead it augments `Codable` directly in a very lightweight way.

 ## Codable is awesome!